Osinbajo lists gains of border closure, calls for endurance – The Sun Nigeria

 ”There may be some pain in other to gain.
 The countries of the world that are prosperous didn’t allow anybody to bring in anything to their country.
 They made sure they grew what they eat.
 I can assure you that very soon you will see a great deal of progress, you will see more of our own commodity coming into the market.
 If we allow our own people grow these things, our people will prosper.
 The only way our people can prosper is if we let them use the opportunity that they have such as farming, fishing and others.

-He commended Governor Godwin Obaseki for the vision to seeking to reposition Edo State as a foremost destination for investment and tourism, saying that Edo was blazing in the direction of diversifying the country’s economy and moving the nation in the direction of revenue beyond oil.
+He commended Governor Godwin Obaseki for the vision to reposition Edo State as a foremost destination for investment and tourism, saying that Edo was blazing the trail in the direction of diversifying the country’s economy and moving the nation in the direction of revenue beyond oil.

 “Tourism is one sector which had untold potential for growth, Edo State is blazing the train in this direction.
 By showcasing its rich heritage, Edo State will attract global attention for all of the right reasons.